watsonwork/watsonwork-developer-docs/guides/V1_ActionsEvents.md

 ### Continue to the space

-When the user is finished with the explicit action for a space, it's a good idea to include an easy way to quickly return to that space.
+When the user is finished with the explicit action for a space, it’s a good idea to include an easy way to quickly return to that space.
 For example, if your App has been made to work with <a href="https://workspace.ibm.com/" target="_blank">Watson Workspace</a> you can do this by providing a link or button back to the space, using the URL pattern `https://workspace.ibm.com/<spaceId>/`.